peanutbutter4351/medburg-crm-case-study/README.md

 ---

+# The Solution

+Medburg CRM was designed as a centralized platform that digitizes pharmaceutical sales operations while preserving financial accuracy and operational transparency.

+The system provides dedicated workflows for both prepaid investment tracking and postpaid commission campaigns, enabling representatives and administrators to manage doctor relationships, sales entries, settlements, and business analytics through a unified interface.

+Rather than replacing business processes, the CRM was designed to model and automate the existing operational workflow while maintaining complete auditability of financial records.

+---

 ## Engineering Journey

 This repository showcases the complete engineering journey behind **Medburg CRM** — from understanding the business problem to designing the architecture, implementing financial workflows, deploying to a production VPS, and maintaining multiple production releases.